 — R. Buckminster Fuller

 Non-duality is a tough nut to crack, and even tougher to explain, until something snaps into place and it seems like the most natural concept you will ever process intellectually.
-That’s because it is: Non-dual logic is natural logic, the order of nature before a grid system of verbal concepts –semantic logic– is superimposed over it.
+That’s because it is: Non-dual logic is natural logic, the order of nature before a grid system of verbal concepts and semantic logic is superimposed over it.

 In simplistic terms, semantic logic looks at This and That and suggests that together they create a whole called Reality, in the same way that 1 plus 2 equals 3.
 Natural logic looks at Reality and sees a Whole comprised of a contrasting pair called This/That.
-If “3” represents that Whole, it was not created by adding 1 and 2– the 3 was always co-existent with and inseparable from its parts.
-The difference is subtle on the surface but enormously, mind-blowingly profound when you consider that the Whole we are talking about is infinite.
+If “3” represents that Whole, it was not created by adding 1 and 2.
+The 3 was always co-existent with and inseparable from its parts.
+The difference is subtle on the surface but enormously, mind-blowingly profound when you consider that the Whole we are talking about is infinite and excludes nothing that exists at any point in space-time.
 Ultimately, non-duality is about the relationship between 1 and infinity, not merely 1 and 3, though its logic applies in both cases.

 If human beings thought in pictures instead of words, non-duality would come easier to us, which is why the yin-yang symbol of Taoism is often used to illustrate.
 The white of yin contrasts with the black of yang, but the whole symbol is also a circle called yin-yang, or Tao.
 Neither yin nor yang is separable from Tao, nor from each other as their contrast defines them; yin is just as much “not yang” as its own extant self.